How Coastal Moisture Creates Ideal Mosquito Breeding Conditions in April

 Start Early to Reduce Mosquito Pressure

 Mosquito problems in North Myrtle Beach, Little River, and Cherry Grove begin long before peak season.
-April weather creates ideal breeding conditions that allow populations to grow quickly if left unchecked.
+April weather creates ideal breeding conditions that let populations grow quickly if left unchecked.

 Proactive mosquito control helps address breeding sites, limit mosquito pressure, and protect your outdoor space.
 For help reducing mosquito activity around your home, call (854) 588-7770 to schedule mosquito control services in North Myrtle Beach.